malain/pastaga/Readme.md

 A **default** context is defined referencing the [vulcainjs code template repository](https://github.com/vulcainjs/vulcain-code-generation-templates).

-This repository provides commands for initialize a new project or generate artefacts.
+This repository provides commands to initialize a new project or generate artefacts.
 This is a good example to see how to create your own commands.

-For example, try ```pastaga init --template vulcain-service``` to create a new **vulcainjs** micro service.
+For example, you can invoke ```pastaga init --template vulcain-service``` to create a new **vulcainjs** micro service.

-### How to create its own commands
+### How to create your own commands

   1. Create a new github repository
-  2. Add a folder named 'MyCommand'
+  2. Create a new folder named 'MyCommand'
-  3. Add it a file named index.js with the following code.
+  3. In this folder, add a file named index.js with the following code :

   ```js
   class Context {